Arcata High School: Arts

 Arcata High School has a number of special programs through the Arcata Arts Institute, which helps students with a particular interest in the arts (music, dance, drama, etc.) to pursue their interests.
 In addition to the Arcata Arts Institute, Arcata High School has a Concert Choir, Madrigal Choir, Jazz Band, and the ArMack Orchestra.

 As part of the Northern Humboldt Union High School District, Arcata High School is closely affiliated with the only other public high school in the district, McKinleyville High School.
 Groups such as the orchestra and the jazz band, as well as some drama productions, combine students from both schools.

 Athletics

 Arcata High School is part of the Humboldt-Del Norte League of the CIF North Coast Section (NCS).
-As of 2022, the campus has compleated its updated athletic facilities featuring a Football Field, Track, and Baseball Field.
+As of 2022, the campus has completed its updated athletic facilities featuring a Football Field, Track, and Baseball Field.
 There is also concessions, restrooms, storage, and ADA parking lot.
 It was built in what was commonly referred to as the "lower field" and has now been named the "James Washington Track and Field" after the Cross Country and Track and Field Coach.

-Clubs

-Arcata High School has various student-managed clubs, which are supervised by the faculty.
-The school has a thriving maker culture, shown by the Maker Club, Girls Who Code, and Entrepreneurs' Club.
-Many clubs are dedicated to social change such as the Gay-Straight Alliance, Interact Club, The Girl Effect, Green Club, and Peace on Earth Movement.
-Arcata High School also has clubs relating to art, such as Art Club and Drama Club.

-Arcata High School publishes its own newspaper written by the Pepper Box Club.